Hobbamock: Hobomok comes to live with English

 It was not until four or five months later that Hobomok's activities are recorded by the settlers, although Bradford makes clear that he had been living with them for a while, but how long he does not say.
 Bradford described him as "a proper lustie man, and a man of accounte for his vallour and parts amongst thed Indeans."
 Squanto had been living among the English settlers since the establishment of amity between the English and the Pokanoket, and during that time had shown the settlers how to plant maize and other native crops, had acted as their guide and pilot to surrounding areas, facilitated understandings between the colony and its native neighbors and established trade relations with a number of villages.
 Both Bradford and Winslow first record Hobomock's actions in connection with a crisis in which Squanto was thought to have been kidnapped and possibly murdered.
-Bradford's and Winlow's accounts differ in important details, however.
+Bradford's and Winslow's accounts differ in important details, however.